gy20kejt/bacteriabomb/README.md

 ## Files

+Backup files are available on github as well as in the provided zipfile abm_wind folder.

+[Readme](https://github.com/gy20kejt/bacteriabomb/blob/main/README.md) You are reading this.

+[License](https://github.com/gy20kejt/bacteriabomb/blob/main/LICENSE) An MIT License for the model.

 [Model](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/model.py) This is the main file that runs the program.

 [Agent Framework](https://github.com/gy20kejt/bacteriabomb/blob/main/src/unpackaged/abm_wind/agentframework.py) This is the basis for the agent